 Women's nutritional needs increase dramatically during pregnancy, and food insecurity, micronutrient deficiencies, overweight, gestational diabetes and pre-eclampsia pose a threat to the health of both mother and unborn child.
-It is therefore essential to adopt a doubleduty approach and not only provide micronutrient supplements, but also monitor weight gain and integrate dietary counselling into routine antenatal care with an emphasis on nutrient density and dietary diversity.
-Yet, the 2012-2016 Strategic Plan for Maternal, Newborn, Child and Women's Health (MNCWH) and Nutrition makes no mention of maternal nutrition, and while the maternal care guidelines speak to the identification of malnutrition, they don't include any actionable measures to address the problem.
-This must be remedied to enhance outcomes for mothers and children.
+It is therefore essential to adopt a doubleduty approach and not only provide micronutrient supplements, but also monitor weight

-- In addition, food insecurity also increases the risk of domestic violence, depression and anxiety that can further compromise mothers' capacity to feed and care for their children. - Adopt an integrated approach: extend social assistance to pregnant women, integrate mental health screening and support into antenatal and postnatal care, and scale up efforts to prevent teenage and unwanted pregnancies.
+- In addition, food insecurity also increases the risk of domestic violence, depression and anxiety that can further compromise mothers' capacity to feed and care for their children.126 - Adopt an integrated approach: extend social assistance to pregnant women, integrate mental health screening and support into antenatal and postnatal care, and scale up efforts to prevent teenage and unwanted pregnancies.